audeering/audb/docs/publish.rst

-We published a version of a small German acted emotional speech databases called emodb_ in the default Artifactory repository of :mod:`audb2`.
+We published a version of a small German acted emotional speech databases called emodb_ in the default Artifactory repository of :mod:`audb`.
 You can find the example code at and can continue at :ref:`load` to see how to load and use a database.